-Updated: 28-01-2025 at 6:24 AM
+Updated: 31-10-2025 at 5:30 AM

 1k

-The bill states that any officer authorised by the central government may search any building, vehicle, aircraft, or place where he has reason to believe that any unauthorised equipment is kept or concealed.
+The act telecom bill states that any officer authorised by the central government may search any building, vehicle, aircraft, or place where he has reason to believe that any unauthorised equipment is kept or concealed.

-Although the administrative allocation of spectrum, such as services provided via satellite, and the mechanism for decisions to be made by officials empowered by the Act have not yet been determined, this may be part of the challenges the legislature will face in adapting to the new assembly.
+Although the administrative allocation of spectrum, such as services provided via satellite, and the mechanism for decisions to be made by officials empowered by the Act telecom have not yet been determined, this may be part of the challenges the legislature will face in adapting to the new assembly.

 Frequently Asked Questions